joepv/fibaro/README.md

 # fibaro
-Fibaro LUA scenes for Home Center 2
+Fibaro LUA scenes for Home Center 2 and 3